dezem/SAK/SAK_32bit/liesmich_readme.txt

 *** Extracting saves:
 keys.dat / prod.keys is required
-How to get the keys from your switch, look here psxtools.de/index.php/Thread/76547 YOur save folder from the User partition (HacDiskMount or Homebrew Tool) By HacDiskMount, look here psxtools.de/index.php/Thread/80260
+How to get the keys from your switch, look here psxtools.de/index.php/Thread/76547 Your save folder from the User partition (HacDiskMount or Homebrew Tool) By HacDiskMount, look here psxtools.de/index.php/Thread/80260

+*** NRO forwarder:
+keys.dat / prod.keys is required
+How to get the keys from your switch, look here psxtools.de/index.php/Thread/76547 icon as jpg/jpeg resolution 256x256
+To use your own startup logo, create a dir called "custom" near SAK.exe.
+And place there your files as "NintendoLogo.png" and "StartupMovie.gif".
+For example look at "bin" dir.

 *** FAT32 Format:
 If you get an error when formatting the SD card.